WAIVER OF LIABILITY

 - No player may register for more than 1 team within the same league.

-- Rosters must be submitted and a waiver form must be signed before any player may take the field.
+- Rosters must be submitted and a waiver form must be signed before any player may take the court.

 - Rosters must be finalized and no changes are allowed after the 2nd week of play.